 Psychopathic symptoms include a core, aggressive narcissism and being psychically isolated from other people.
 They believe they’re entitled to do whatever they want.
 Psychopaths lack compassion like someone born blind lacks eyesight.
 They lack a conscience, thus never feel guilt or loyalty.
 Without compassion for others – the essence of humanity – they blithely deceive and harm those who trust them.

 However, though most criminals are psychopaths (at least sub-clinical), not all psychopaths are criminals - most never commit an actual legal crime.
-Most psychopaths [a.k.a. pathological or malignant narcissists or having narcissistic personality disorder (NPD)] don't have violent criminal minds.
+Most psychopaths [a.k.a. pathological or malignant narcissists or having narcissistic personality disorder (NPD)] do not have violent criminal minds.
 A few examples: social or workplace bullies, swindlers, tyrannical bosses, promiscuously unfaithful lovers, and (knowingly) disease-infected sex partners.
 They wreak havoc but rarely go to prison.

-Most psychopaths (both the full-blown clinical and the sub-clinical) succeed in the military, business (salespeople, lawyers, corporate executives, etc.), or politics – or anywhere cunning, ruthless ambition thrives.
-[To clarify - those occupations have more psychopaths than usual but still, the vast majority of people in those occupations are not psychopaths.]
+thrives.
+(To clarify: those occupations have more psychopaths than usual but still, the vast majority of people in those occupations are not psychopaths.)

 To a lesser degree, most people are basically self-centered but the extreme psychopath is the ultimate selfish brat grown up into a pitiless, cold-hearted adult.
 Beware of workplace psychopaths – your boss or a coworker, the New Scientist magazine warns.
 They may not be violent but their predatory personalities help them rise in rank.
 Professor Robert Hare says that workplace psychopaths are ruthless, manipulative, and charming – the very traits that help them rise in rank but can also harm those companies.
 They also make coworkers miserable with their rages, blaming others for their mistakes, and taking credit for others' work.

-[However, many of the sub-clinical psychopaths are benign, perform well under pressure, and are an asset to society.
-See more of the spectrum on What it's like living as a female psychopath.]
+However, many of the sub-clinical psychopaths are benign, perform well under pressure, and are an asset to society.
+See more of the spectrum on What it's like living as a female psychopath.

 The Psychopathy Check List (PCL)